shalommmitz/localstack_cdk_python__template/README.md

 cd <project folder>`
 . venv/bin/activate`
 cd infrastructure`
-./create_and_deploy_stack`    # Behold the power of the CDK: this single command will deploy all your services !
+./create_and_deploy_stack`    # Behold the power of the CDK: this single command will deploy all your services!
 ```

   Answer 'y' to use localstack    # As opposed to using the 'real' AWS